Search

 Jump to a topic

 BitcoinThe oldest and most popular cryptocurrency, bitcoin is a digital cash alternative introduced in 2009.
 It has rapidly grown in popularity and now boasts a global user base.
 Enthusiasts point to bitcoin's decentralized nature—meaning it is not created or controlled by any central government—lending it several potential advantages.
 The currency has gone through several boom cycles but has steadily gained wider adoption as online exchanges (such as Coinbase or Crypto.com) became more common, opening bitcoin up to millions of retail investors.
-As of this writing, the currency was valued at roughly $70K per single bitcoin with a total market value of more than $2T.Explore Bitcoin
+Bitcoin's total market value hit a peak of more than $2.4T in October 2025, when each bitcoin was valued at roughly $126K.Explore Bitcoin

 What we've found